localstack/docs/content/en/user-guide/state-management/persistence/index.md

   - /references/persistence-mechanism/
 ---

-By default, LocalStack is an ephemeral environment, meaning that, once you terminate your LocalStack instance, all state will be discarded.
-**Persistence is a LocalStack Pro feature** that can save and restore the state of LocalStack including all AWS resources and their data.

-LocalStack has two distinct persistence mechanisms
+## Introduction

-* **Snapshot-based persistence**: essentially a "pause and resume" feature for your LocalStack container, which takes a snapshot of your LocalStack instance and dumps the data to disk.
-* **Cloud Pods**: a way to store, distribute, inspect, and version snapshots.
+LocalStack's Persistence mechanism enables the saving and restoration of the entire LocalStack state, including all AWS resources and data, on your local machine.
+It functions as a "pause and resume" feature, allowing you to take a snapshot of your LocalStack instance and save this data to disk.
+This mechanism ensures a quick and efficient way to preserve and continue your work with AWS resources locally.

-This document is concerned with snapshot-based persistence.
-To learn more about cloud pods and their use cases, please refer to our documentation on [**Cloud pods**]({{< ref "user-guide/state-management/cloud-pods">}}).

-## Snapshot-based persistence
+## Configuration

-To get started with snapshot-based persistence, start LocalStack with the [configuration option]({{< ref "configuration#core" >}}) `PERSISTENCE=1`.
-LocalStack will store any AWS resources and all their application state, such as RDS databases or OpenSearch cluster data, into the [LocalStack Volume Directory]({{< ref "filesystem#localstack-volume-directory" >}}).
-When you restart LocalStack, you can resume your work from where you left off.
+To start snapshot-based persistence, launch LocalStack with the configuration option `PERSISTENCE=1`.
+This setting instructs LocalStack to save all AWS resources and their respective application states into the LocalStack Volume Directory.
+Upon restarting LocalStack, you'll be able to resume your activities exactly where you left off.

 {{< tabpane >}}
 {{< tab header="LocalStack CLI" lang="bash" >}}